Friday, September 28, 2018

 Alien (1979) (Movie Review)

-The way the alien creature comes to be is also effective, as it goes through various stages before taking its final form.
-Instead of just hatching from an egg, it releases a small creature that latches onto a victims face, then lays an egg in its body, which then latter hatches by bursting out of the victims chest and finally it takes on its full grown form.
-That’s plenty frightening to think that a creature is growing in your stomach just waiting to burst out, and when it finally happens, it leads to one of the most famous death scenes in film history.
-The unfortunate victim that ultimately has a small alien bursting out of his chest is played by the late John Hurt, who was one of the best actors of his generation.
+That being said, I don't want to undermine just how original and intriguing the alien creature, especially in how it goes through various stages before taking its final form.
+Instead of just hatching from an egg, it first releases a small creature that latches onto a victim's face, then lays an egg in its body, which then latter hatches by bursting out of the victim's chest, and after a fast growth rate, it finally takes on its terrifying and iconic form.
+The creature would have been spooky enough, but the thought of it needing to grow in a person's stomach first is a whole other level of shocking.
+Of course when it finally happens, it leads to one of the most famous death scenes in film history.
+The unfortunate victim that ultimately has a small alien bursting out of his chest was played by the late John Hurt, who was one of the best actors of his generation.
 In the 1987 Mel Brooks comedy “Spaceballs”, John Hurt makes a cameo in a scene that parody’s “Alien”.
 The creature bursts from his chest, to which John Hurt responds by saying “Oh No, Not Again!”

-To be as fair as possible, this movie does contain some imaginative new elements that I’d never seen in other motion pictures.
-It features one of the most unique title screens I’ve ever seen, with the title slowly being constructed as the opening credits roll underneath.
-There’s also a subplot involving a crew member named Ash who’s revealed to be an android.
-He goes through something of a “HAL 9000” phase in which he wants to preserve the creature at the cost of the crew’s life.
+The last and most intriguing character of the film is the shady crew member named Ash, who’s later revealed to be an android.
+He goes through something of a “HAL 9000” phase, in which he wants to preserve the creature at the cost of the crew’s life.
 When he gets destroyed, it leads to more awesome gross-out effects.
-This is personally my favorite part of the film, as it was completely unexpected, plus I’ve always been a fan of tales revolving around artificial intelligence and the dangers that may come with it.
-Ian Holm is down right chilling in the role, and it’s cool to observe his behavior on repeat viewings with the knowledge that you know his real identity.
-It’s almost too good for this movie, as I find the subplot revolving around this android more interesting, and subsequently more frightening then the main story with the alien monster.
-The last thing you want in a film of this sort is for the supporting villain to be more interesting then your main creature.
+This is personally my favorite part of the film, as it was completely unexpected, and the performance by Ian Holm suddenly has more layers upon repeat viewings.
+I’ve always been a fan of tales revolving around artificial intelligence, and the dangers that may come with it.
+It’s almost too good for this movie, as I find this subplot revolving around an evil android more interesting, and subsequently more frightening than the main story with the alien monster.
+However, even with my praises for the villain established, this movie still has one more ace up its sleave.

 No comments: